Simon van der Stel: Career

-He then went to the United Provinces, where he associated with the most important members of the VOC, such as Willem Six.
-In 1663 he married Willem's daughter, Johanna Jacoba Six (1645–1700).
-They had six children.
-In 1679, he was appointed "Commander" of the VOC's colony at the Cape of Good Hope, through the growing influence of his relative, Joan Huydecoper van Maarsseveen.
-Simon was involved in making wine in Muiderberg; when he left the country, he handed the vineyards over to Hendrik van Rheede.
+Simon then went to the United Provinces, where he associated with Willem Six, a wealthy cloth dealer.
+In 1663, he married Willem's daughter, Johanna Jacoba Six (1645–1700), and they had six children.
+She was the niece of Thymen and Jacob J. Hinlopen, founders of the VOC and Noordsche Compagnie, besides being known as art collectors.

+In 1679, he was appointed "Commander" of the VOC's colony at the Cape of Good Hope, through the growing influence of his relative, Joan Huydecoper van Maarsseveen, a mayor and an amateur botanist.
+Simon was involved in making wine in Muiderberg; when he left the country, he handed the vineyards over to Hendrik van Rheede, the former governor of Malabar region and a famous botanist.

-Van der Stel and his wife, Johanna Jacoba Six, did not enjoy a very good relationship and her sister Cornelia accompanied her husband to the Cape.
+Van der Stel and his wife did not enjoy a very good relationship and her sister Cornelia accompanied her husband to the Cape.
 Van der Stel never saw his wife again, though he remained devoted to her and frequently sent her money.
-Johanna Jacoba remained in Holland, and sent the furnishings and works of art required to fit out the governor's residence at Groot Constantia.
-These included several art works including The Fisherman, an unfinished painting by Simon de Vlieger, which was one of 13 of his works purchased by Jan Cappelle upon his death.
-The painting came up for sale at the auction of Van der Stel's estate in 1716.
+Johanna Jacoba sent the furnishings and works of art required to fit out the governor's residence at Groot Constantia.
+These included several art works including The Fisherman, an unfinished painting by Simon de Vlieger, which was one of 13 of his works purchased by Jan van de Cappelle.

-In 1685 he was visited by Hendrik van Rheede with whom he shared in great interest in tropical botany.
-To prevent competition anywhere else in the world, young cinnamon, cloves and camphor trees were destroyed by the ambitious son of Rijckloff van Goens.
-In 1685–86, he took part in an expedition to the Copper Mountains, Namaqua, where he made topographic and geographic, botanical and zoological observations.
+In 1685, he was visited by Hendrik van Rheede (with whom he shared in great interest in tropical medicine and botany), and was given Constantia as a reward for 'good and faithful services to the VOC'.
+In 1685–86, he left for an expedition to the Copper Mountains at Springbok (Namaqualand), where he made topographic and geographic, botanical and zoological observations.In his translation of this work from Dutch, Baron Wilhelm Ludwig van Buchenroder spells the surname as 'van der Stell'.

 In 1691, the VOC replaced the office of "Commander" with "Governor", and Van der Stel was promoted to the new position.
 His house, Groot Constantia, was well furnished with fine paintings, including The Fisherman.
+The painting came up for sale at the auction of Van der Stel's estate in 1716.

+Simon van der Stel was very harsh at times, such as when he imprisoned in appalling conditions the crew and priests of the French ships Le Coche and La Normande, in June 1689.
+The ships were returning from Pondichéry laden not only with goods for the French East Indies Company, but also with private collections of diamonds and jewelries which seem to have been appropriated by Van der Stel.